Universal sectors in superconformal defects: Universal sectors in BPS line defects

 \subsection{The $1/2$ BPS line in $AdS_3\times S^3 \times T^4$}

 We conclude this section with a brief analysis of the cases studied in \cite{Bliard:2024bcz, Correa:2021sky}, focusing on the comparison between the bootstrap and holographic results of \cite{Bliard:2024bcz} and the universal sector analysis.
-In these setups, both the second and third assumptions of Section~\ref{sec: The CFT perspective} fail as one finds $\cD \in \cD \times \cD$ as well as the presence of a tilt supermultiplet $\cT$, with $\cD \in \cT \times \cT$ but $\cT \notin \cD \times \cD$.
+In these setups, both the second and third assumptions of Sec. \ref{sec: The CFT perspective} fail as one finds $\cD \in \cD \times \cD$ as well as the presence of a tilt supermultiplet $\cT$, with $\cD \in \cT \times \cT$ but $\cT \notin \cD \times \cD$.
 The bootstrap analysis further shows that the displacement four-point function matches precisely the structure in \eqref{eq: f1(z) NLO with Z2 odd}.
-For the remainder of this discussion, however, we restrict to the simplified case where all three-point functions are set to zero, which corresponds to a dual configuration with purely Ramond–Ramond (R–R) background flux \cite{Bliard:2024bcz}.
+For the remainder of this discussion, however, we restrict our discussion to the simplified case where all three-point functions are set to zero, which corresponds to a dual configuration with purely Ramond-Ramond (R-R) background flux \cite{Bliard:2024bcz}.
 We note, however, that the full expression remains useful for further studies, as it provides a representative example of its universality class.
 In particular, it can be applied to other setups where universality arises, provided the operator content is consistent with that of the present case.

 By setting $\lambda_{\bD\bD\bD}=0$, the four-point function can be derived directly by exploiting universality as discussed in the previous examples.
-Concretely, we focus again on the displacement four-point function and, analogously to the analysis of subsection \ref{subsec: universal sector in N=2 4d}, we take the full trace of \eqref{eq: four-point displacement SO(3)} in order to match the representation of the correlators.
+Concretely, we focus again on the displacement four-point function and, analogously to the analysis of Sec. \ref{subsec: universal sector in N=2 4d}, we take the full trace of \eqref{eq: four-point displacement SO(3)} in order to match the representation of the correlators.

 We introduce then the projector

 By contracting with \eqref{eq: four-point displacement SO(3)}, one obtains

 where $G_S(z)$ and $G_T(z)$ are those defined in \eqref{eq: GS of SO(3)} and \eqref{eq: GT of SO(3)}.
 The explicit evaluation gives